Concurrency¶

 The tryke test default avoids creating more workers than there are tests to run.

 Workers are pre-warmed at startup.
-Before any tests execute, Tryke sends a ping to every worker, causing each one to spawn its Python subprocess in parallel.
+Before any tests execute, Tryke sends a ping to every worker over a dedicated per-worker control channel, causing each one to spawn its Python subprocess in parallel.
 This means Python startup latency is absorbed before the first test begins, not during it.

 The --dist flag controls how tests are partitioned into work units before scheduling: